coder-mike/microvium/doc/concepts.md

 ## There are actually two implementations of the Microvium Engine

-Under the hood, the Microvium Engine is actually implemented twice:

   1. One implementation in portable C code, optimized for embedded MCU targets, running very [lightweight on memory](./native-host/memory-usage.md) and with a small program footprint for particularly constrained devices.
 This is the version of Microvium you get when you integrate `microvium.c` [into your project](./getting-started.md#restoring-a-snapshot-in-c).

   2. The other implementation is designed to run on desktop-like environments, providing access to advanced features such as source code parsing and integration with existing Node.js modules.
 This engine is implemented on top of Node.js and [offers a CLI](./getting-started.md#install-the-microvium-cli) for executing Microvium scripts, as well as [an npm library](./getting-started.md#hello-world-with-a-custom-nodejs-host) for running Microvium scripts within an existing Node.js application or in situations where you want to provide a host.